Creating opportunities for meaningful, purposeful and relevant Jewish exploration.

 LiNK Jewish Buffalo

-LiNK Jewish Buffalo’s vision is for all Jews, their family and friends of other faiths, and those exploring Judaism, connect with one another through meaningful Jewish living and learning experiences regardless of race, gender identity, sexual orientation, or ability.
+LiNK Jewish Buffalo’s vision is for all Jews, their family and friends of other faiths, and those exploring Judaism, to connect with one another through meaningful Jewish living and learning experiences regardless of race, gender identity, sexual orientation, or ability.

 The word link, means to connect – or – the relationship between two things.
-You will see in our new brand a small i, which represents you, the individual, who is always at the center of our work.
+You will see in our brand a small i, which represents you, the individual, who is always at the center of our work.
 The soft and rounded letters evoke an openness, a feeling of being surrounded by others (friends, community, the Jewish calendar, our ancestors) – and b’tzelem elokim – another one of our guiding values, that underscores how everyone has something of value to contribute and everyone has the right to belong.
 Our brand colors are warm and vibrant, and we hope conjure a sense of curiosity, an invitation to explore, ask questions and engage.

 LiNK Jewish Buffalo - LiNK Logo RGB